ZyanyaRios/cse15l-lab-reports/LabReport1.md

 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
-* Working Directory: home
+* Working Directory: `/home`
-* The output of `cd` with a directory as an argument, `lecture1`, results in a change of directories from home to lecture1.
+* The output of `cd` with a directory as an argument, `/home/lecture1`, results in a change of directories from `/home` to `/home/lecture1`.
 The reasoning for this output is the `cd` command with a specified directory name will move the user to the specificed directory.
 * The output is not an error.

 ## ls